lean-mu/mu-helm/README.md

 Server version:  0.3.749
 ```

-Further reading about functions development can be found in the Getting Started guides.
+Further reading about functions development can be found in the Getting Started guides or the chart notes.

 ## Default Passwords